 Westwood Village is a fairly small cemetery, so Marilyn isn’t hard to find.
 As you enter the grounds, she’s tucked off in the left corner, not underground, but in an above-ground crypt.

-Surprisingly, there were only a handful of tourists in the entire cemetery, none around Marilyn as we approached.
+Surprisingly, there were only a handful of tourists in the entire cemetery, none around Marilyn Monroe’s grave as we approached.
 It was quiet and classy – appropriate for Marilyn, I think.

 Her resting place, as you might expect, displayed the evidence of dozens of kisses from fans.
 Here’s a fascinating fact: The name plate on the grave has to be replaced periodically, because the lipstick kiss marks that fans leave on it cause oxidation and wear over time!

-Marilyn Monroe’s grave is considered one of the most popular and sought-after celebrity grave sites in America, and for good reason.
+Marilyn Monroe’s gravesite is considered one of the most popular and sought-after celebrity graves in America, and for good reason.
 She’s a legend whose influence on popular culture through her movies and public appearances was massive.